John Metchie III: Houston Texans

 Metchie was selected by the Houston Texans in the second round (44th overall) of the 2022 NFL draft.
 He was also selected by the BC Lions in the seventh round (59th overall) of the 2022 CFL draft before signing a four-year contract, worth $8 million, with the Texans on May 14, 2022.
 In July, Metchie announced he would sit out his rookie season after being diagnosed with acute promyelocytic leukemia.

 A year after receiving his diagnosis, Metchie was cleared to attend training camp.
-He played his first career NFL game in Week 2 against the Indianapolis Colts and finished the season with 16 receptions for 158 yards.
+He played his first career NFL game in Week 2 against the Indianapolis Colts and finished the 2023 season with 16 receptions for 158 yards.
+At the end of the 2024 season, Metchie was named the Texans recipient of the Ed Block Courage award for overcoming his leukemia diagnosis.
 Metchie was named the recipient of the 2024 George Halas Award by the Pro Football Writers of America for overcoming the most adversity and succeeding.
 In Week 10 of the 2024 season, he scored his first professional touchdown against the Detroit Lions.
 In the 2024 season, Metchie finished with 24 reception for 254 yards and one touchdown.

 Philadelphia Eagles

 On August 18, 2025, Metchie and a 2026 sixth-round pick were traded to the Philadelphia Eagles in exchange for Harrison Bryant and a 2026 fifth-round pick.
+He made seven appearances for Philadelphia, recording four receptions for 18 scoreless yards.

 New York Jets

 On October 29, 2025, Metchie and a 2027 sixth-round pick were traded to the New York Jets in exchange for Michael Carter II and a 2027 seventh-round pick.
+He finished the 2025 season with 33 receptions for 274 yards and two touchdowns.

+Carolina Panthers

+On March 11, 2026, Metchie signed a one-year, $1.9 million contract with the Carolina Panthers.